abdihakim148/hiveguard/README.md

 Beekeeper is an open-source Authentication, Authorization, and User Management system.
 It supports both third-party and custom OAuth2.0 and OpenID Connect (OpenIDC) implementations.
 Built with Rust, it leverages the hexagonal architecture to allow easy swapping of adaptors, databases, and input methods.

 ## Features

-- **Security**: Utilizes Argon2 for password hashing and JWT for token management.
-Initially, we will use JWT due to the lack of good Rust libraries for PASETO.
-We may consider implementing our own PASETO solution in the future.
+- **Security**: This system uses Argon2 to securely hash passwords and PASETO (Platform-Agnostic Security Tokens) for creating and managing secure tokens.
 - **Flexible Architecture**: Hexagonal architecture for easy integration and adaptability.

 ### Features to be Implemented